Kumbh Mela: Haridwar records 1,002 new Covid cases in two days as thousands gather for event

 On Monday, over 28 lakh devotees had turned up to take a dip in the Ganges in open violation of coronavirus norms.
 However, only 18,169 of the pilgrims were reportedly tested between 11.30 pm on Sunday and 5 pm on Monday.

-The police had claimed that a stampede may occur if the police tried to enforce physical distancing guidelines.
+The police had claimed that a stampede may occur if they tried to enforce physical distancing guidelines.
 The Uttarakhand Police had said it will use Artificial Intelligence to detect those who can be seen not wearing masks in CCTV footage.
 Authorities said more than 350 cameras were installed, with around 100 of these equipped with sensors that trigger an alert when the image of a person without a mask is captured.

 Meanwhile, Uttarakhand on Tuesday reported the highest one-day rise in Covid-19 infections this year, with 1,925 new cases, reported PTI.
 The state has recorded 1,12,071 total cases of the coronavirus, and 1,780 deaths.